 3 | Best of both worlds

 Systems can be hardwired or wireless.
-Sometimes security companies can even combine these techniques when putting sensors on your doors and windows, depending on the construction and layout of the house, says Marc Spiess of Select Security Systems in Phoenix.
+Sometimes security companies can even combine these techniques when putting sensors on your doors and windows, depending on the construction and layout of the house.
 Wireless sensors are small transmitters installed on windows or doors to send out signals to the main control panel which in turn sends signals to monitoring stations.
 Some homes have been hardwired for security when they are first built.

 4 | Long-lasting backup batteries